jeronimopenha/folders_walker/README.md

 This pjoject need the python 3 version.

-Pplease run python folders_walker -h for help.
+Please run python folders_walker -h for help.